-This large shark is often confused with several other sharks because of its fin sizes and placements, and dark grey on top and white underneath coloring.
+This large shark is often confused with several other sharks because of its fin sizes and placements, and brownish grey on top and white underneath coloring.
 They are abundantly present around oceanic islands.
-Younger sharks usually eat bottom-dwelling fish, but as they grow, they work their way up to elasmobranch such as rays and smaller sharks (and even fellow Galapagos sharks), and becomes increasingly indiscriminate.
-They have been observed eating or attacking seals, sea lions, marine iguanas, and garbage.
+Younger sharks usually eat bottom-dwelling fish, but as they grow, they work their way up to elasmobranch such as rays and smaller sharks (and even fellow Galapagos sharks) and becomes increasingly indiscriminate.
+They have been observed eating or attacking seals, sea lions, marine iguanas, and garbage (Meyer, 2010).

 Importance to Humans

 Due to its somewhat remote habitat and patchy distribution, the Galapagos shark is of little economic importance.
-There is little information available regarding utilization of this shark, however it has flesh of excellent quality for human consumption.
+There is little information available regarding the utilization of this shark.

 Danger to Humans

 According to the International Shark Attack File, the Galapagos shark has been responsible for one fatal attack on a swimmer in the Virgin Islands.
 In locations where this shark is abundant, they often are attracted to divers, sometimes even becoming a hindrance.
-When divers took aggressive actions, these sharks were not deterred but instead became more excited.
-Prior to attack, the Galapagos shark has been reported to display threat behaviors including arching of the back, raising the head, and lowering the caudal and pectoral fins while swimming in a twisted, rolling motion.
+When divers took aggressive actions, these sharks were not deterred but instead became more excited (Compagno et al., 2005).
+Additional incidents were believed to be associated with this species through a definitive identification was not possible.
+This species of shark is highly inquisitive.
+Prior to attack, the Galapagos shark has been reported to display threat behaviors including arching of the back, raising the head, and lowering the caudal and pectoral fins while swimming in a twisted, rolling motion (Compagno et al., 2005).

 This species is considered potentially dangerous and may attack if a food source is present such as during spearfishing activities.
 If there are large numbers of Galapagos sharks present, it would be wise to limit one’s activities in the water.

 The Galapagos shark is circumtropical in distribution with a preference for waters surrounding oceanic islands.
-In the regions of the Atlantic Ocean, this includes St. Paul’s Rocks, Ascension, Cape Verde, Saint Helena, Sao Thome, Bermuda, and the Virgin Islands. and in the western Indian Ocean it is found at Walter’s Shoal south of Madagascar.
-Distribution in the tropical regions of the Pacific Ocean includes Lord Howe Island, Tuamoto Archipelago, Middleton and Elizabeth Reefs, Hawaii, Revillagigedo, Clipperton, Cocos, and Galapagos.
+In the regions of the Atlantic Ocean, this includes St. Paul’s Rocks, Ascension, Cape Verde, Saint Helena, Sao Thome, Bermuda, and the Virgin Islands. and in the western Indian Ocean, it is found at Walter’s Shoal south of Madagascar.
+Distribution in the tropical regions of the Pacific Ocean includes Lord Howe Island, Tuamoto Archipelago, Middleton and Elizabeth Reefs, Hawaii, Revillagigedo, Clipperton, Cocos, and Galapagos (Castro, 1983).
 Distribution limits are not well defined due to confusion with similar species of sharks.

-This shark is quite abundant in waters around oceanic islands, found close inshore as well as occasionally reported offshore in waters over continental and insular shelves to depths of 591 feet (180 m).
+This shark is quite abundant in waters around oceanic islands, found close inshore as well as occasionally reported offshore in waters over continental and insular shelves to depths of 180 m (591 feet) (Compagno et al., 2006).
 It has a preference for clear tropical waters with strong currents over coral or rocky bottom habitats.
 Although it is considered a coastal species, the Galapagos shark has been reported to cross open waters between islands.
-Juveniles are limited to waters shallower than 82 feet (25 m), which act as nursery grounds and help avoid cannibalism by their own parents.
-This shark often swims just above the bottom substrate, forming loose aggregations.
+Juveniles are limited to waters shallower than 25 m (82 feet), which act as nursery grounds and help avoid cannibalism by their own parents.
+This shark often swims just above the bottom substrate, forming loose aggregations (Compagno et al., 2005).

 1. Snout is moderately long and broadly rounded